andreas-zeller/andreas-zeller.github.io/README.md

 Our **solutions** typically apply and combine several techniques including dynamic analysis, static analysis, specification mining, test generation, natural language processing, machine learning, constraint solving, and formal languages:

-* Since 2024, most of our projects focus on _language-based fuzzing and debugging_, centered around our all-new [Fandango](https://fandango-fuzzer.github.io/) fuzzer.
+* Since 2024, most of our projects focus on language-based fuzzing and debugging, centered around our all-new **[Fandango](https://fandango-fuzzer.github.io/)** fuzzer.
-* In 2023, I have received an **ERC Advanced Grant** of 2.5 million EUR for the project ["Semantics of Software Systems" (S3)](https://www.cispa.de/s3) on massive generation of tests and oracles for software.
+* Fandango is a result of my 2023 **ERC Advanced Grant** of 2.5 million EUR for the project ["Semantics of Software Systems" (S3)](https://www.cispa.de/s3) on massive generation of tests and oracles for software.
-* Since 2021, my [Debugging Book](https://www.debuggingbook.org/) presents and implements techniques for automated debugging and repair, and [The Fuzzing Book](https://www.fuzzingbook.org/) introduces test generation ("fuzzing") techniques.
+* Since 2021, my **[Fuzzing Book](https://www.fuzzingbook.org/)** introduces test generation ("fuzzing") techniques, and the **[Debugging Book](https://www.debuggingbook.org/)** presents and implements techniques for automated debugging and repair.
 Both books are interactive – you can execute and edit the code right in your browser.

 <!--
 I am hiring [PhDs and PostDocs who would like to work on these topics](https://jobs.cispa.saarland/de_DE/jobs/detail/postdoctoral-researchers-for-s3-semantics-of-software-systems-227).
 Apply now!